Image Recognition Skills: Teaching Your Agent to See

 ## Prerequisites

-Before we dive into the implementation, ensure you have the following:
+Before diving into the implementation, ensure you have the following in place:

-1. **Basic Understanding of Python**: Familiarity with Python programming is essential.
+1. **Basic Understanding of Python**: Familiarity with Python programming and libraries is crucial.
+If you're new, consider starting with Python tutorials to strengthen foundational knowledge.

-2. **OpenClaw Hub Account**: Create an account at [OpenClaw Hub](https://stormap.ai).
+2. **OpenClaw Hub Account**: Create an account at [OpenClaw Hub](https://stormap.ai) to manage your projects effectively.

-3. **Knowledge of Machine Learning**: Basic concepts like models, training, and datasets will be helpful.
+3. **Knowledge of Machine Learning**: Have a basic understanding of concepts like models, training, datasets, and loss functions to follow along seamlessly.

 - `numpy`